 Limited partners do not normally exercise any control over a limited partnership.
 Therefore unless a clause to the contrary is contained in the partnership agreement, limited partners are presumed to have zero voting interest in a limited partnership.
 If a limited partnership has one or more limited partners who are foreign persons, the foreign limited partners are presumed to have no voting interest, and, therefore, no direct investment in the limited partnership.

-Managing partners - See discussion under "General Partnerships" to the left c.
-Limited Liability Companies (LLCs)
+Managing partners - See discussion under "General Partnerships" to the left.

 (b) Consolidation Rules